 Aside from niche services, many traditional TV networks and media companies are now competing for streaming audiences more forcefully.

-The most recent example is NBC's Peacock, which launched nationwide in the US last July after offering a preview to Comcast customers in April.
+The most recent example is NBC's Peacock, which launched nationwide in the US in July 2020 after offering a preview to Comcast customers in April.